pfnet-research/chainer-compiler/docs/setup.md

 # Set up guide

 Currently, Chainer compiler does not provide any install scripts.
-You need to try it at the top of chainer-compiler repository or manually set up paths by yourself.
+You need to try it at the top of the chainer-compiler repository or manually set up paths by yourself.

 ## Prerequisites

+If you feel lucky, you can proceed to [building chainer compiler](#building-chainer-compiler) and come back to this section if your build fails.

 ### Setting up toolchains